 Scott Barer, a labor and employment attorney in California, has one word for anyone trying to contact an unemployment office: tenacity—another way to say stubbornness.

 Barer says, "Sometimes it takes interminable waits on the phone.
 Sometimes it takes working your way up the chain of command.
 It almost always takes tenacity."

 One of Barer's clients was denied a claim for unemployment benefits.
 After finally being able to talk to the person at the unemployment office who was handling her claim, and asking to speak with a supervisor, things seemed to go much more smoothly.
 She was even given an inside phone number so she could reach a live person rather than being stuck on "perma-hold."
 Barer also notes that once his client prevailed at the appeal, her benefits were paid retroactively to the date of her original application.

 What if the Person I Talk to Can't Answer My Question?

-If you can't get the answer you want, Arasteh recommends asking to speak with a supervisor or someone who reviews cases.
+If you can't get the answer you want, Shahrzad Arasteh, the founder of Career Consulting Services, recommends asking to speak with a supervisor or someone who reviews cases.
 If the supervisor is not there, leave your number and ask that they call you back.
-If you don't hear from them in a day or two, go back to the office.
-It may also be a good idea to ask an employee there when the supervisor will be in next, so you can wait or come back at a better time.
+If you don't hear from them in a day or two, call the unemployment office again.
+It may also be a good idea to ask an employee there when the supervisor will be in next so you can wait or call back at a better time.